AntonMoustache/handbooks/developers-handbook.md

 module boundaries and how the application is structured we can then start destructuring and extracting funcionality into little pieces if needed.

+> “I see you have a poorly structured monolith.
+Would you like me to convert it
+> into a poorly structured set of microservices?” — [Architect Clippy](https://twitter.com/architectclippy/status/570025079825764352?lang=en)

 #### Further Reading

 - https://www.youtube.com/watch?v=KJVTM7mE1Cc&t=1316